project-gemmi/gemmi/paper.md

 the so-called direct space and the reciprocal space.

 GEMMI is written in C++.
 It has Python bindings and, for selected functions, also C and Fortran bindings.
-The library can be compiled to WebAssembly for use in web applications.
-For example, UglyMol [@Wojdyr:2017] uses it to read MTZ files.
+Interestingly, the library can be compiled to WebAssembly for use in web applications.
+For example, UglyMol [@Wojdyr:2017] uses it to read MTZ files inside the web browser.

 # Statement of need